-1 Class Hour
+1 Credit 1 Class Hour

 Orients the student seeking admission to the Occupational Therapy Assistant Technology Program to the general scope of the profession.
 Acquaints the student with the equipment, medical terminology, therapeutic media and restorative environment of the occupational therapy field.
 Gives instruction in the use of therapeutic computer programs.
 This course is highly recommended for those students who have tested into remedial/developmental courses.
-Requires approval of the department head for enrollment in this course.